MartinEesmaa/CompressEasy/README.md

 ### Netflix

-Netflix uses encode the video/audio by VMAF, AVC, VP9, AV1, AAC-LC, HE-AACv1 and AAC-LD before release.
+Netflix uses encode the video/audio by VMAF, AVC, VP9, AV1, AAC-LC, HE-AACv1 and xHE-AAC before release.

 The video pixel format is always 8 bit.